LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 That functionality has the disadvantage that there must always be a physical connection.
 Difficulties arise when installing multiple sensors in measurement setups where space or cable routing options are limited.

-Multiple sensor can be connected to any (+pc) which is available on the network.
+Multiple sensors can be connected to any (+pc) which is available on the network.
 This can be a (+sbc) (e.g. a *Raspberry Pi*).
 The small footprint and low power consumption make it a good choice.
 It can also be used in a temperature chamber.